esp/esp-js/ReadMe.md

 ## Where can it be used?

-ESP can be used on both client and servers, anywhere you have pushed based real time state that requires modeling.
+ESP can be used on both client and servers, anywhere you have push-based real time state that requires modeling.
 Within your application you may have several independent areas that manage complex state, each of these could be candidates for ESP.
-Typically you'd scope a model to a sub-system that has related state.
-On the client it can be used to process state for a complex screen or a set of related complex screens.
-It complements the MV* range of patterns by providing a deterministic method to modify and observe state.
-On the server you might use it to model push based user state and general internal server state, again it provides a deterministic method to modify and observe such state.
+* On the client it can be used to process state for a complex screen or a set of related complex screens.
+* It complements the MV* range of patterns by providing a deterministic method to modify and observe state.
+* On the server you might use it to model push-based user state and general internal server state, again it provides a deterministic method to modify and observe such state.

 # Basic usage